nitinagarwal/mesh_slicer/README.md

 ## License

 Feel free to use the code for your own research or project.
-However keep in mind that this is a research code, thus it is NOT clean with wierd variables and inter-dependencies.
+However keep in mind that this is a research code, thus it is NOT clean and might have unncessary variables and  wierd inter-dependencies.

 ## Contact